 The Roots and Risks of Radical Mass Partisanship: Assessing Contemporary Attitudes Toward Partisan Violence in America

-Lilliana Mason is an associate professor of Government and Politics at the University of Maryland, College Park, and author of Uncivil Agreement: How Politics Became Our Identity.
+Lilliana Mason is associate professor of Government and Politics at the University of Maryland, College Park, and author of Uncivil Agreement: How Politics Became Our Identity (University of Chicago Press).
+She received her Ph.D. in Political Psychology from Stony Brook University and her B.A. in Politics from Princeton University.
 Her research on partisan identity, partisan bias, social sorting, and American social polarization has been published in journals such as American Political Science Review, American Journal of Political Science, Public Opinion Quarterly, and Political Behavior, and featured in media outlets including the New York Times, the Washington Post, CNN, and National Public Radio.
-She received the 2017 Emerging Scholar Award from the Political Organizations and Parties section of the American Political Science Association.
-She received her Ph.D. in Political Psychology from Stony Brook University and her B.A. in Politics from Princeton University.
+Mason received the 2017 Emerging Scholar Award from the Political Organizations and Parties Section of the American Political Science Association (APSA).
+Her work has been supported by the National Science Foundation, the Sloan Foundation, and the Facebook Research Integrity Group.